moves-rwth/stormpy/doc/source/installation.rst

    In this case, you need to use the ``master`` branch of stormpy as well.
    Note that due to ongoing development in Storm, after some commits, the stormpy ``master`` might not work with the Storm ``master`` anymore.
    We will fix such issues as fast as possible.

+Unfortunately, Stormpy currently does not work in conjunction with a homebrew installation of Storm.

 Installation Steps
 ====================